North Umpqua River Rafting - Trip Itinerary & Details

 - The services of our professional guides and staff.

-- A hearty lunch on our one day trips, and all meals from lunch on day one through lunch on day two or three on our two and three day trips.
+- A hearty lunch on our one day trips, and all meals from lunch on day one through lunch on the final day for multiday trips.
 Meals are freshly prepared by our guides from the highest quality ingredients.
 Special dietary needs may be accommodated with advance notice.

 - Durable, professional quality rafts and river running equipment, including U.S. Coast Guard Approved lifejackets.